LakshmiRadhakrishnan09/Concepts/Terraform/Terraform.md

 source = "terraform-aws-modules/rds/aws" # module registerd in terraform.
 No need of absolute path.
 U can specify version.

+To copy a source module
+Given a version control source, terraform init -from-module={MODULE-SOURCE} can serve as a shorthand for checking out a configuration from version control and then initializing the working directory for it.

+Whenever you add a new module to a configuration, Terraform must install the module before it can be used.
+Both the **terraform get** and **terraform init** commands will install and update modules.

+A module that has been called by another module is often referred to as a child module.
+The module that calls a module is called parent module.

+Module arguments - source, version, depends_on, count, for_each, providers.

+When specifying a source for a private registry, the correct Syntax is <HOSTNAME>/<NAMESPACE>/<NAME>/<PROVIDER> e.g. app.terraform.io/example_corp/vpc/aws.
+It is different than the public registry because it includes the <HOSTNAME> field.

+to refer modules from Public Terraform Registry use <NAMESPACE>/<NAME>/<PROVIDER>. eg: hashicorp/consul/aws

 # Terraform module for multiple region and account.
 https://github.com/adv4000/terraform_certified/blob/master/Lab-36/main.tf